-Although difficult to imagine today, early Antarctic explorers were truly isolated from the outside world.
-At the turn of the twentieth century, expeditioners would receive news only when their ship returned — often more than a year later.
-By the time expeditioners learned of family matters and dramatic world-wide events such as the outbreak of war, it would have been ‘old news’ for those at home.
+At the turn of the 20th century, expeditioners only received news when their ship returned — often more than a year later.
+By the time they learned of family matters and dramatic worldwide events (such as the outbreak of war), it was ‘old news’ for those at home.

-In 1912, Australia pioneered the first radio communications in Antarctica at the Commonwealth Bay base via a relay station at sub-Antarctic Macquarie Island.
-For the first time, expeditioners were not cut off from the world; instead receiving regular news, and sending official and personal messages back home.
+In 1912, Australia pioneered the first radio communications in Antarctica at the Commonwealth Bay base.
+Communications were sent via a relay station at sub-Antarctic Macquarie Island.
+For the first time, expeditioners could receive regular news and send messages back home.

-Expeditioners today enjoy regular telephone and email access with family and friends to keep in touch.
-Satellite technology also allows the Australian Antarctic Division to regularly host video links between stations and schools across Australia to share live Antarctic experiences.
+Today, expeditioners enjoy regular telephone and email access.
+Satellite technology also allows the Australian Antarctic Division to host video links between stations and schools across Australia to share live Antarctic experiences.